charleyCC/laratool/README.md

 # Laratool

-Laratool is a common tool base on laravel (test)
+Laratool is a common tool base on laravel to help you to organize your code.

 ## Installing